hqhoang/moodle-block_massaction/README.txt

 RELEASE NOTE
+[2016101000]
+- Fixed a regression created when I added the Javascript-disabled functionality that caused checkboxes not to be drawn in Flexible Sections formatted courses

 [2016052401]
 - Moved the string displayed when Javascript is disabled into the language file.

 [2016052400]
 - Enabled the block to inform the user, when Javascript is disabled, that Javascript is required in order to use the block